Bilbomatica-EU-GIS/SDMX_census/README.md

 ## Help

-If you need more information about the arguments, run this python:
+If you need more information about the arguments, run this line code:
 ```
 python SDMX_census_.py -h
 ```